 Perform a System Restore

 You can use the Windows System Restore to go back to a state in your computer when there are no errors.
 Having a restore point option is a good practice.
-That way, when you are downloading apps that include malware or have a corrupt registry key, you can save your most important files.
+That way, you can save your most important files when downloading apps that include malware or have a corrupt registry key.
 It is a good move if you are encountering an update error 0x8024001e.

 - Download Media Creation Tool from the Microsoft website.

-- Run Media Creation Tool to create a Windows installation media (You can use a USB installation drive or CD/DVD disc).
+- Run Media Creation Tool to create a Windows installation media (You can use a USB installation drive or CD/DVD).

 - Boot the PC from the disc or USB drive.